openpnp/openpnp/ReferencePushPullFeeder.md

 #### Configure Coordinated Peeling
 On the `ReferencePushPullFeeder` use the new **Rotation** column to configure the peeling coordinates.

 For a typical configuration, the **Additive** switch needs to be enabled, so the peeling motion is _additive/relative_ to the starting point.
 The starting point is the peeler axis coordinate, right before the feed actuation.
-If **Additive** is enabled, you cannot use bidirectional motion, obviously (it would go back), you need to define the feed articulation using the forward-going way-points only, i.e., be sure to disable all the ↑ column check-boxes.
+If **Additive** is enabled, you cannot use the same way-points back and forth, obviously (it would go back), you need to define the feed articulation using the forward-going way-points only, i.e., be sure to disable all the ↑ column check-boxes.
 If the five way-points are not enough, please report to the [discussion group](http://groups.google.com/group/openpnp).

 Some feeders need multi-actuation, for instance if the part pitch in the tape is larger than the maximum tape feed that can be done by the mechanical motion.
 To enable multi-actuation together with additive rotation, you can enable the ↑↓ column check-boxes.
 But you still should **not** enable the ↑ column ones.